Rockset integrates real-time analytics platform with relational databases

 Rockset today announced it has integrated its analytics database with both MySQL and PostgreSQL relational databases to enable organizations to run queries against structured data in real time.

 Rather than having to shift data into a cloud data warehouse to run analytics, organizations can now offload analytics processing to a Rockset database running on the same platform, Rockset CEO Venkat Venkatramani told VentureBeat.
-The Rockset platform is based on RocksDB, an open source log structured database engine based on a key/value store and developed by Facebook that has been extended to support SQL queries.
+The Rockset platform is based on Facebook-developed RocksDB, an open source log structured database engine based on a key/value store that has been extended to support SQL queries.

 The approach enables organizations to offload queries to an indexing engine that can process sub-second queries while transactions continue to be processed using a relational database, Venkatramani added.
 The issue many organizations face today is that they already have extensive investments in open source relational databases.
 Neither MySQL nor PostreSQL are designed to process analytics at scale, which is one reason so many organizations have either adopted a NoSQL database or a data lake in the cloud.
 Replacing those databases with a proprietary relational database that can also process analytics in real time would be cost-prohibitive for many.